Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/test-services.en.md

 curl -X 'POST' 'http://localhost:8082/capture/test' -H 'accept: */*'
 ```

-5. From your browser, you should be able to see the train simulation and the traffic sign detection in real time
+5. From your browser, you should be able to see the train simulation and the traffic sign detection in real time.
+If not, refresh your browser.

 ![streaming video](/images/dev-section/streaming-video.png)